MEG FOLEY

 Talking, reflecting, listening, group-building, resource sharing, art-making, playing.

-Can you tell me about the group focused on gestational experience?
+Can you tell me about the group that was focused on gestational experience?

-This group aims to unpack and make space for the bodily transformation that happens during gestation, labor, and delivery, especially regarding gender experience and body and identity policing within it.
-While participants in the Queer Gestational Parent Convening can participate in the Queer Parent Convening as well, the goal for the separate group is to have more focused conversations about childbirth, medical care for queer parents, and the potential euphorias and dysphorias associated with pregnancy, gender, and queerness.
+This group unpacked and made space for the bodily transformation that happens during gestation, labor, and delivery, especially regarding gender experience and body and identity policing within it.
+The goal for the separate group was to have more focused conversations about childbirth, medical care for queer parents, and the potential euphorias and dysphorias associated with pregnancy, gender, and queerness.

 What will the queer parents convenings group focus on?